Registration for PNWCSA 2023 season is now open!

 SNAP (formerly food stamps) payment processing

-In 2020, we processed over $40,000 in payments from hundreds of CSA members throughout the state, helping our farmers bring local, healthy affordable food to over 800 people.
-Our process does not require swiping a card and operates just like automatic bill pay.
-There is a small additional fee per customer for this service.
+In 2022, we processed over $160,000 from hundreds of CSA members throughout the state, helping our farmers bring local, healthy affordable food to over 1400 people.
+Our process does not require swiping a card and operates just like automatic bill pay, and takes the administrative burden off the farmer.

 Double Up Food Bucks incentive program participation

 We offer incentives to help your SNAP customers afford shares.

 Every year, the Coalition matches CSA farms with employers and organizations that want to host dropoff sites.

 Members of the Pacific NW CSA Coalition enjoy the following benefits: